Frequently Asked Questions

 In Touch announcements for the CIRI newsletter “Raven’s Circle” must be about a CIRI shareholder or descendant.
 Shareholders may submit an announcement to the attention of CIRI Newsletter, CIRI, PO Box 93330, Anchorage, AK 99509-3330, or e-mail it to firstname.lastname@example.org, or drop it off to the CIRI reception desk at 725 E. Fireweed Lane, Suite 800, Anchorage.
 Photographs are also welcome in print or digital format with at least 300 dpi resolution.
 CIRI reserves the right to edit announcements for grammar, brevity and taste.
 All photos will be returned as addressed on the back.

-For our shareholders’ protection, CIRI requires a signature before processing this type of record change.
-Change of address/name forms are available from the Shareholder Relations department or by printing the address form on this site.
-Shareholders may also submit a written notification, signed by the shareholder, that includes the shareholder’s name, new address, telephone number, birth date, and social security number.
 Shareholders should also be sure to update their addresses with the U.S. Postal Service.
-If the address on a shareholder’s CIRI records does not match the address he or she has on file with the Postal Service, his or her CIRI mail—including dividends—is usually returned to CIRI.
+If the address on a shareholder’s CIRI records does not match the address he or she has on file with the Postal Service, his or her CIRI mail—including payments—is usually returned to CIRI.
 Forms and information for changing an address with the Postal Service are available at your local post office and on the Postal Service website.

 If a shareholder has a legal name change, he or she should submit written notification of the name change with a copy of the legal document authorizing the change (e.g. marriage certificate, divorce decree specifically restoring former name, adoption decree, etc.) to the CIRI Shareholder Relations department.

-10. Where can I find information on the next dividend payment to be made?
+11. Where can I find information on the next distribution payment to be made?

-Once the Board passes a resolution declaring each actual distribution date and amount, that information is announced in the Raven’s Circle newsletter and on our dividend schedule.
-Shareholders can receive information regarding deadlines for the most current distribution on our dividend deadlines page, or by calling the dividend hotline at 263-5100 or toll-free at 800-764-2435.
+Distribution information is announced in the Raven’s Circle newsletter and on our Dividend/Distribution Schedule.
+Shareholders can receive information regarding deadlines for the most current distribution on our Distribution Deadlines page, or by calling the distribution hotline at 263-5100 or toll-free at 800-764-2435.